larytet/binlog/README.md

 ```

 **Warning!** This code pushes Go quite to it's limit.
-There are unsafe pointers, ATS walk, StringHeader and
+There is unsafe pointers, ATS walk, StringHeader,
-other explicitly-forbidden/anti-pattern/not-best-practice/makes-me-sick things galore for the taste of many.
+explicitly-forbidden, anti-pattern. not-best-practice, makes-me-sick galore for the taste of many.
 If you prefer to trade performance for compliance try https://github.com/ScottMansfield/nanolog

 # Usage